Alex-Werner/dash-blockchain-helpers/README.md

 - Then it will validate headers between two superblocks : 631408 to 614792.
 - Finally it will validate the superblock 614792 it self (from 598176 to 614792)

+#### `blockchain.getNextSuperblockList([height,[nbOfSuperblocks]])`

+Will return the defined number of superblocks from a defined height.
+If no parameters are given it will return the next superblock from the last generated block
+If only height parameter are given, it will then return the next superblock from this starting point.

+#### `blockchain.getPreviousSuperblockList([height,[nbOfSuperblocks]])`

+Will return the defined number of superblocks from the defined height.
+If no parameters are given it will return all superblocks heights that has been generated from genesis to current block.
+If only height parameter are given, it will then return the solely previous superblock from that starting point